 - Harvest regularly: It is important to harvest your Roma tomatoes regularly throughout the growing season to ensure that they don’t become overripe or begin to spoil on the vine.
 This will also encourage the plants to continue producing fruit.

-Storing and Using Home-Grown Roma Tomatoes
+Storing & Using Home-Grown Roma Tomatoes

 Storing Roma tomatoes properly before canning is important to ensure that they remain fresh and in good condition for processing.
 Here are some tips on how to store Roma tomatoes for canning: